-The Baecke Faculty Research Award supports the research endeavors of tenured faculty at St. Ambrose University.
-Eligible are tenured faculty conducting research in areas related to the humanities.
-As many as three awards up to the amount of $3,000 may be given this year.
-Funds will support travel to research sites as well as costs of research materials.
-Funds permitting, a second round of applications will close on the first Friday of February.
+The Baecke Faculty Research Award supports the research endeavors of tenure-track and tenured faculty at St. Ambrose University, conducting research in areas related to the humanities.
+Funds will support travel to research sites as well as costs of research materials, up to $3,000.

 Hunhui Oh, Master of Social Work, "Rural Wisdom."
-Dr. Oh's research was to investigate the role of early life course factors and social support networks in the development and conceptualization of wisdom.
-Dr. Oh and three students conducted interviews and surveys with 50 participants.
-In September, they will complete data collection and data input, followed by quantitative and qualitative analyses.
+"Rural Wisdom" investigates the role of early life course factors and social support networks in the development and conceptualization of wisdom.
 This research is expected to shift the scientific study of wisdom from how people understand wisdom differently to WHY people do so.
-The finding also advocates that as a lifelong process of human development, growth in wisdom might sometimes begin by recognizing the legacy of family values, wherein the 'seeds of wisdom' continue to ripen.
+The finding also advocates that as a lifelong process of human development, growth in wisdom might sometimes begin by recognizing the legacy of family values, wherein the "seeds of wisdom" continue to ripen.

 Brittany Tullis, Modern Languages and Cultures, "Social Comics in Peru."
 To support an ongoing research project on Peruvian social and testimonial comics, Brittany Tullis continued research on these comics and their creators in Perú, visiting libraries, museums, and special collections at institutions such as "The Place of Memory and Social Inclusion," as well as conducting personal interviews with Jesús Cossio and Juan Acevedo, two of the most influential comics creators in contemporary Perú.